SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

 1. Replace `your-email@domain.com` and `app.your-domain.com` in the `./cloudflare/k8s/issuer.yaml` file with your desired email and domain, which will be used for registration to the Issuer.

-2. Create the `cloudflare` DNS Provider resource in the `conference-registration` namespace.
+2. Create the `Issuer` resource in the `conference-registration` namespace.

    ```shell
    kubectl apply -f ./cloudflare/k8s/issuer.yaml